-For over two decades now, the Teaching Resource Center has helped instructors create rich, active classroom environments which support meaningful student learning, the kind that changes the way students think, act, or feel.
+For over two decades now, the Center for Teaching Excellence has helped instructors create rich, active classroom environments which support meaningful student learning, the kind that changes the way students think, act, or feel.
 Our course development activities are predicated on the belief that you, as an instructor, care deeply about student learning and want to be the best teacher you can be.
 The Course Design Institute (CDI)—an intensive, multi-day, hands-on seminar—provides you the opportunity to experience the iterative, dynamic, and scholarly process of learning-focused course design.
 We firmly believe that participation in CDI can help you become the teacher you dream of being, a teacher who creates truly transformative learning experiences for students.

 During the Course Design Institute, an interdisciplinary group of instructors will spend five days designing or substantially redesigning courses so that they promote significant, long-term learning.
 As a participant, you’ll explore learner-centered design principles in a large group setting and then work on your individual course design in a small, discipline- or pedagogy-focused learning team.
 Your learning team, led by an experienced facilitator, will provide you opportunities for brainstorming, individualized feedback, and on-going support.
 You are also invited to consult one-on-one with Institute Faculty throughout the week.

 The design principles on which the Institute rest are grounded in the literature on course and syllabus design, educative assessment, active learning, and student motivation.
 Three components make our approach powerful: a taxonomy of significant learning and the concepts of backward and integrated course design.